Yuliang-Liu/Box_Discretization_Network/README.md

 # Getting Started

-A basic guide for train and test.
+A basic example for training and testing.
+This mini example offers a pure baseline that takes less than 4 hours to finalize training with only official training data.

 ## Install anaconda